Seven killed in air ambulance crash in India's Jharkhand state

 Sign up now: Get insights on Asia's fast-moving developments

-NEW DELHI, Feb 24 - All seven people on board a Beechcraft air ambulance that crashed in the Indian state of Jharkhand on Monday were killed, officials said on Tuesday, including two crew members, the patient and his relatives.
+NEW DELHI, Feb 24 - All seven people on board a Beechcraft air ambulance were killed on Monday when it crashed in the Indian state of Jharkhand, officials said a day later, including two crew members, a patient and his relatives.

 The aircraft subsequently lost communication and radar contact, the regulator said.